Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-authenticating-users-from-an-api.md

 ## Adding a login page

-Let's add a login page, which will redirect us to another page where we can see our user object.
+Let's add a login page, redirecting us to another page where we can see our user object.

 Start by generating the login page.